-Torres also noted that involvement in school and civic activities creates the leaders of tomorrow.
+Torres was selected by the Illinois Board of Higher Education’s Student Advisory Committee and began her term in 2016.
+She said that involvement in school and civic activities creates the leaders of tomorrow.

 “I believe every student has the potential to prosper and taking the opportunities offered is vital to the development of conscientious leaders and decision makers.
 It is our responsibility to be proactive and make our opinions matter – this is how change begins.”